jcp19/SPIDER/README.md

 candidate pairs of events which form a data race.
 > Even though the candidate pairs look complicated, they are actually very easy to read - each element of the pair is an identifier of an event which starts with `W` if it is a *write* or with `R` if it is a *read* and is followed by the accessed variable, the thread where it occurs, the node where the thread is running and the line of code responsible for the event.

-A pair of events constitutes a candidate if both events access the same variable and at least one of them is a *write*.
+A pair of events constitutes a candidate if both events access the same variable from different threads and at least one of them is a *write*.
 After listing the candidate pairs, the output lists the actual data races, i.e. the candidate pairs whose events are **concurrent**.
 Finally, a brief summary is shown.